AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/GraphEditor.md

 The following are common command-line options for MaterialXGraphEditor, and a complete list can be displayed with the `--help` option.
 - `--material [FILENAME]` : Specify the filename of the MTLX document to be displayed in the graph editor
 - `--mesh [FILENAME]` : Specify the filename of the OBJ or glTF mesh to be displayed in the graph editor
-- `--path [FILEPATH]` : Specify an additional absolute search path location (e.g. '/projects/MaterialX').
-This path will be queried when locating standard data libraries, XInclude references, and referenced images.
+- `--path [FILEPATH]` : Specify an additional data search path location (e.g. '/projects/MaterialX').
+This absolute path will be queried when locating data libraries, XInclude references, and referenced images.
-- `--library [FILEPATH]` : Specify an additional relative path to a custom data library folder (e.g. 'libraries/custom').
-MaterialX files at the root of this folder will be included in all content documents.
+- `--library [FILEPATH]` : Specify an additional data library folder (e.g. 'vendorlib', 'studiolib').
+This relative path will be appended to each location in the data search path when loading data libraries.
 - `--captureFilename [FILENAME]` : Specify the filename to which the first rendered frame should be written

 ### Known Limitations